 Shoah as disaster has the sense of a rushing and destructive storm.
 Friedrich Nietzsche, in The Gay Science, announced, “’Where has God gone?’ he cried.
 ‘I shall tell you.
 We have killed him – you and I. We are his murderers.’”
 Some decades later, when Hitler put Nietzsche’s ubermensch, or master race, philosophy into practice, the greatest shoah since Noah’s flood came with it.
 Israelis today use shoah as a generic term for a mass killing of innocents, with the Holocaust as “the” shoah.

 Shoah is related to lashav, “in vain.”
-Calling it shoah instead of ola removes the sense of “Golgotha of our century” that many Catholics see, making it all in vain, reminding us instead of the Book of Ecclesiastes with its message, hakol hevel, all is in vain Eccles 1:2.
+Calling it shoah instead of ola removes the sense of what St. John Paul II called, the “Golgotha of our century,” making it all in vain, reminding us instead of the Book of Ecclesiastes with its message, hakol hevel, all is in vain Eccles 1:2.
 Hevel is vapor, nothing.

 Across the Centuries